-The Bienen School of Music offers numerous graduate assistant positions designed to provide experience in a variety of areas.
+The Bienen School offers numerous graduate assistant positions designed to provide experience in a variety of areas.
 Positions include performance studio managers, teaching non-major lessons, faculty research assistants, accompanists, ensemble managers, seminar chamber musicians, admissions, clerical, technology, etc. Applicants to the graduate programs will provide information on interest and ability in various areas.

 Need-based financial aid

 Northwestern University students can also take advantage of low-interest federal loans, private or alternative loans, and/or federal college work study options.
 To determine if you are eligible for these financial aid programs, complete the Free Application for Federal Student Aid (FAFSA).